New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Abstract

 \section{Abstract}

-This research examines the polycentric governance of digital assets in Decentralized Autonomous Organizations (DAOs).
-It offers a theoretical framework and addresses a critical challenge facing decentralized governance by developing a method to identify sybils, or spurious identities.
-The method uses graph deep learning techniques to identify sybil activity in a DAO governance dataset (snapshot.org).
-Specifically, a Graph Convolutional Neural Network (GCNN) learned voting behaviours and a fast \emph{k}-means vector clustering algorithm (FAISS) used the high dimensional embeddings to identify similar nodes in a graph.
-The results reveal that deep learning can effectively identify sybils, reducing the voting graph by 2-5\%.
-This research underscores the importance of sybil resistance in DAOs and offers a novel perspective on decentralized governance, informing future policy, regulation, and governance practices.
+This research examines the polycentric governance of digital assets in blockchain-based Decentralized Autonomous Organizations (DAOs).
+It offers a theoretical framework and addresses a critical challenge facing decentralized governance by developing a method to identify Sybils, or spurious identities.
+Sybils pose significant organizational sustainability threats to DAOs and other, commons-based online communities, and threat models are identified.
+The experimental method uses an autoencoder architecture and graph deep learning techniques to identify Sybil activity in a DAO governance dataset (snapshot.org).
+Specifically, a Graph Convolutional Neural Network (GCNN) learned voting behaviours and a fast vector clustering algorithm used high-dimensional embeddings to identify similar nodes in a graph.
+The results reveal that deep learning can effectively identify Sybils, reducing the voting graph by 2-5\%.
+This research underscores the importance of Sybil resistance in DAOs, identifies challenges and opportunities for forensics and analysis of anonymous networks, and offers a novel perspective on decentralized governance, informing future policy, regulation, and governance practices.